-Nine Americans die in Mexican massacre, Trump proposes 'war' on drug cartels
+Nine Americans killed in Mexican ambush, Trump urges joint war on drug cartels

 “We don’t know why, though they had received indirect threats.
 We don’t know who did it,” he told Reuters.

+But the LeBaron extended family has often been in conflict with drug traffickers in Chihuahua and a relative of the victims said the killers surely knew who they were targeting.

-“My cousin was murdered with her children in the truck,” said Alex LeBaron, another relative in one of the villages inhabited by the extended family.
-He said all the victims were U.S. citizens, and most also held dual citizenship with Mexico.
+“We’ve been here for more than 50 years.
+There’s no-one who doesn’t know them.
+Whoever did this was aware.
+That’s the most terrifying,” said Alex LeBaron, a relative, in one of the villages inhabited by the extended family.

+He said all of the dead were U.S. citizens, and most also held dual citizenship with Mexico.

 TIME TO ‘WAGE WAR’ -TRUMP

-Under Trump, the United States and Mexico have often been at loggerheads over trade, the U.S. president’s anti-immigration rhetoric and his plans to build a wall on their common border.
+Under Trump, the United States and Mexico have often been at odds over trade, the U.S. president’s anti-immigration rhetoric and his plans to build a wall on their common border.

 But Trump has praised Lopez Obrador, his Mexican counterpart who took office 11 months ago, for helping to reduce the flow of Central American migrants to the United States.